ulbonchik/growth_food_task/add_data_new_plarform.md

 ## Add Data to MCDM
 - Update the `paid_ads_basic_performance` and `paid_ads_performance_totals` SQL queries to include the new platform's data, following the pattern used for existing platforms.
 - Update both platforms only if you decide to use both of them in your work.
+The second one was created just for the purpose of the analytics as this data is the most used and it maybe more comfortable to have all the metrics read.
 ## Validate
 - Run `dbt run` to build your models and verify that the new data is correctly included in the MCDM table.